-A chic, modern ski spa hotel in Italy’s Aosta Valley, Montana Lodge & Spa is a fantastic option for a weekend away.
+A chic, modern ski spa hotel in Italy’s Aosta Valley.
+Montana Lodge & Spa is a fantastic option for a weekend away.
 Under two hours from Geneva airport, this village has crowd-free and scenic skiing.
 Ski all day before unwinding in the spa’s indoor pool, sauna and Turkish bath.
 For some quality time, reserve the private spa with a massage room for two, jacuzzi and Rasul mud treatment.
 Dine in the gastronomic Chaveur restaurant, where plates are made with local produce from the Aosta Valley.
 Pop back for lunch at the Bistro Alpino, a less formal choice with a wood-fired pizza oven and other Italian favourites.
 Oenophiles can taste the selection of fine Italian wines or have a private dinner in Cantina, the wine cellar.

 This sleek hotel in the Swiss Alps has Asian-influenced interiors and a fantastic sushi restaurant.
-No expense has been spared; there are lavish crystal lamps, Balinese art and Japanese latticework.
+No expense has been spared.
+There are lavish crystal lamps, Balinese art and Japanese latticework.
 Opposite the train station and a couple of minutes from the Nätschen gondola, the hotel has a prime location on the main street.

 The Chedi’s fantastic spa has an indoor swimming pool that’s surrounded by glass so you can watch the snow fall outside while you bathe.
 The treatments are focused on natural herbs and remedies, with a selection of Asian rituals, body polishes and oil-based therapies.
 The hotel has its own ice rink, living room-style ski room and Cigar Library.
 Ski butlers will even pre-heat your boots and give you insider tips to the best runs.
 The Chedi is home to a Michelin-starred Japanese restaurant, where western cuisine is creatively fused with sushi and sashimi.
 Try a cocktail made with sake in the cosy bar next to one of the roaring fires.
 There is also a fondue chalet where you can dine on traditional Swiss cuisine.

 A five-minute drive from the centre of Megève, this five-star ski spa hotel has a stunning setting.
 Just an hour from Geneva airport, you could be soaking in the outdoor wooden hot tub within a couple of hours, before dining in the Michelin-starred La Table de l’Alpaga.
 The restaurant serves authentic and seasonal Alpine cuisine in a relaxed setting, paired with some of France’s finest wines.
-After a day’s skiing, the comfortable sofas and the blazing log fire in the sitting room are enticing.
+After a day’s skiing, both the comfortable sofas and the blazing log fire in the sitting room are enticing.
 As are the treatments in the Spa by Sothys, the outdoor sauna or a dip in the plunge pool.
-Rooms and suites have a simple and traditionally Alpine decor with wooden panelling and views across the snowy mountains.
+The rooms and suites have a simple and traditionally Alpine decor with wooden panelling and views across the snowy mountains.

-Verbier’s most illustrious address, the W Hotel is a place to see and be seen.
+Without doubt, Verbier’s most illustrious address, the W Hotel is a place to see and be seen.
 Wake up to mountain views and access to over 400km of slopes in the Four Valleys.
 After a day on the slopes, relax in the state-of-the-art wellness area.
-Take a dip in the large indoor swimming pool, after that warm up in the bubbling jacuzzi, sauna and steam room.
+Take a dip in the large indoor swimming pool.
+Afterwards warm up in the bubbling jacuzzi, sauna and steam room.
 The Away Spa has all the latest skincare and beauty treatments, and moreover, a calming relaxing area.
 Nourish yourself with an energising juice or smoothie bowl at the Arctic Juice & Café, before deciding where to dine.
 The W Kitchen is a contemporary bistro, Eat-Hola is Verbier’s first tapas bar and Carve Sushi Bar brings you the best of Asian flavours.

 At 1,800m above sea level in Arosa, deep in the Grison Mountains, stands the design masterpiece we know as Tschuggen Grand Hotel.
 Modern, icicle-inspired shapes rise from its base, with rustic wood, glass and stone helping the hotel blend in with its surroundings.
 The wellness area (all 43,000 square feet of it) is natural in design too, with outdoor pools that gaze out over the mountains.
 A beauty area and Jacuzzis await, as well as full-body massages and algae or sea salt baths.
 There are bookable spa suites, including a romantic couples’ suite under the stars, complete with sauna, steam room and Prosecco.
 The cherry on top of the cake is the hotel’s private ski-lift.

-Find out more about wellness holidays here or to organise a trip to a fabulous ski spa hotel, call our experts on 020 7471 7700.
+Find out more about wellness ski holidays here or to organise a trip to a fabulous ski spa hotel, call our experts on 020 7471 7700.